mikeasilva/handbook-diff/markdown/19-music.md

 Sacred music that is written or sung in culturally diverse musical styles may help unify congregations.
 Music coordinators and priesthood leaders may include a variety of appropriate musical styles that appeal to members of various backgrounds.

+For information about music for baptismal services, see [18.7.2](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number16-p71#title_number16).
+For information about music for weddings held in Church buildings, see [38.3.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number63-p203#title_number63).
+For information about music for funerals, see [29.5.4](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number35-p201#title_number35).

 19.3.2

 ### Music in Sacrament Meeting